 Yes, it's true.
 Ibotta, the cash-back app that gives you cash for shopping online, recently shared its findings from their "Q Rating" report.
 The report, a joint-survey, and study of more than 220 million users of Ibotta, analyzed consumer's behavior when it came to shopping around the summer BBQ season.
 Using the receipts from purchases associated with grilling (hot dogs, buns, hamburgers, condiments) Ibotta was able to share the 2018 Q (as in BBQ) rating report.

 According to the report, the top states which purchase grilling supplies is Missouri, Arkansas, Mississippi, Oklahoma, and Alabama.
 Vermont, Delaware, North Carolina, Texas, and Virginia purchased the most barbeque staples while Utah, Ohio, North Dakota, Maine, and Michigan purchased the least.
 Hot dogs were the staple of the grill in Oklahoma, Arkansas, Kansas, Missouri, and New Mexico while hamburgers reigned supreme in New Hampshire, Deleware, Texas, Tennessee, and Virginia.

 Along with analyzing the receipts, Ibotta also asked users if they believed a hot dog was a sandwich.
 36% of Americans agreed, considering a hot a sandwich.
 Looking at states specifically, California came out on top with 49% of users stating that it is a sandwich.
 On the other side of the country, Vermont balked, with 77% of users stating it is not a sandwich.

 So, is it a sandwich?

-On the other side of the hot dog-sandwich debate, the U.S. Department of Agriculture (USDA) points out that the hot dog is considered a sandwich using its definitions.
+On the other side of the hot dog-sandwich debate, the U.S. Department of Agriculture (USDA) points out that the hot dog is considered a sandwich using its definition of a sandwich.
 The USDA regulatory definitions state that a closed sandwich must contain 35% cooked meat and no more than 50% bread.
 A typical sandwich consists of two slices of bread (in the hot dog's case, a bun fills in for the pieces of bread) that enclose the meat.

-Adding to the hot dog sandwich argument, the Merriam-Webster dictionary defines the dish as, "a frankfurter with a typically mild flavor that is heated and usually served in a long split roll."
+Adding to the hot dog categorization argument, the Merriam-Webster dictionary defines the dish as, "a frankfurter with a typically mild flavor that is heated and usually served in a long split roll."
 Which brings up the question, "Would you consider any kind of sausage in a roll as a sandwich?